image-forge.net

 Runbook

 3. Capture the source.
-Use a clear image name such as pilot-lab-win11-2026-07.
-Record direct capture vs. staging fallback, BitLocker/Sysprep warnings, duration, image size, SHA-256, and any warnings.
+Use a clear image name such as lab-win11-2026-08.
+Record the capture method, BitLocker/Sysprep warnings, duration, image size, checksum, and any warnings.

 4. Prepare driver packs or profiles if needed.
 Upload driver ZIPs, scope model rules, and create a deployment profile only if those are part of the success criteria.

-5. Deploy to the wipe-safe target.
-Run diagnostics first, choose the image and profile, confirm the target disk, type ERASE, and wait for download, hash verification, DISM apply, drivers, profile, and boot files.
+5. Deploy to the spare PC.
+Run diagnostics first, choose the image and settings, confirm the target disk, type ERASE, and wait for ImageForge to verify and apply the image, add drivers and settings, and prepare Windows to start.

 6. Verify Windows and console evidence.
 Confirm first boot, hostname/profile effects, driver behavior, activity feed, inventory, storage state, and uploaded session logs.